jrab89/jruby_talk/slides.md

 background-image: url(jruby-logo-logo-with-type-xlarge.png)

 ???
 Hi!
-My name is Jeff Rabovsky.
+I'm Jeff
 I'm a senior engineer at a company called Centro.
 We make software tools for advertisers.
 We're also just 1 block south of here so that walking over easy.
 I'm on team that writes Python code to automate the operators of our Ruby on Rails application.
-So you might wonder why I, as a Ruby as Ops person, am here to speak to Java people?
+So you might wonder why I, as a person who does Ruby, Python, and Operations, am speaking at a Java Meetup?
 Don't Ruby people have their own Meetups they go to?
-Well, it's to introduce you to an awesome project called JRuby.
+We do, and I go to those too, but I'm also here to introduce you to an awesome project called JRuby.

 ---